Surinder Singh Sodhi: Looting Home Guards armoury

 On 4 April 1983, the Akali Dal launched Rasta Roko Morcha as part of Dharam Yudh Morcha.
 At Kup Kalan near Malerkotla, where Rasta Roko Morcha protesters were, security forces and paramilitary forces opened "indiscriminate and unprovoked" fire which resulted in the death of 24 or 26 protesters and the burning of shops and tractors.
 Around 1,000 protestors were jailed and around 500 protestors and police were also wounded.
 10 days after Rasta Roko Morcha, a Home Guards armoury in Ferozepur was looted in revenge.
 It was looted by Surinder Singh Sodhi and his accomplices.
 Sodhi seized 28 .303 service rifles, 14 stenguns, and 360 rounds of ammunition.

 Killing Inspector Bhagwan Singh Karianwala

 On 30 May 1983, Surinder Singh Sodhi along with Major Singh Nagoke and Labh Singh killed Inspector Bhagwan Singh Karianwala.
 He was gunned down in Sultanpur Lodhi in a busy market while patrolling.
 Bhagwan was killed along with his gunmen, a police constable.
 Sodhi, Labh and Nagoke grabbed the guns of the killed policemen, those being a stengun and revolver.
 Bhagwan had been accused by Bhindranwale as being one of the leading officers in the torture of Sikhs.

-Killing Inspector Rattan Chand Shandra

-On 18 June 1983, Sodhi and Manbir Singh Chaheru shot dead chief of Criminal Investigation Agency Phagwara Inspector Rattan Chand Sharda in his office.
-At 10:30 AM Chaheru and Sodhi walked into Sharda’s office and shot him 12 times as he sat in his chair.
-Sharda was involved in the police firing at Rasta Roko Morcha.
-At Kup Kalan near Malerkotla, where Rasta Roko Morcha protesters were, security forces and paramilitary forces opened "indiscriminate and unprovoked" fire which resulted in the death of 24 or 26 protesters and the burning of shops and tractors.
-Around 1,000 protestors were jailed and around 500 protestors and police were also wounded.